Parsl/parsl/docs/userguide/apps.rst

 Apps
 ====

 An app is a piece of code that executes independently on an execution resource.
-An execution resource in this context can be a pool of `threads <https://en.wikipedia.org/wiki/Thread_(computing)>`_, `processes <https://en.wikipedia.org/wiki/Process_(computing)>`_ or even remote workers.
+An execution resource in this context can be a pool of `threads <https://en.wikipedia.org/wiki/Thread_(computing)>`_, `processes <https://en.wikipedia.org/wiki/Process_(computing)>`_, or even remote workers.

 Parsl allows you to markup existing python functions or even snippets of bash script as Apps using the ``@App`` decorator.
 We currently support pure python functions and bash scripts as Apps.
-Here's are a couple examples :
+Here are a couple of examples:

-The following code snippet shows you a simple python function ``double(Int)`` that has been converted to an App using the ``@App`` decorator.
+The following code snippet shows a simple python function ``double(Int)`` that has been converted to an App using the ``@App`` decorator.
 Note that the first argument to ``@App`` specifies the App type as python.
 It is important to note that decorated functions should be pure functions that only act on the input args, and must also explicitly import any modules used.

 .. code-block:: python